 These saunas are perhaps the most traditional of all, and they run at the highest temperatures.
 These saunas use wood or charcoal stoves to heat up the room.
-Water is poured on hot rocks for humidity.
+Water is poured on hot sauna rocks for humidity.

 These saunas can get up to, and occasionally over, 200′ F.

 Electric Stove Saunas

-A sauna with an electric sauna heater is heated by electric current.
+A sauna with an electric sauna heater is heated by an electric current.
 These heaters expel heat at temperatures up to 190’F. Humidity is added by pouring water over sauna stones.